 What is this you ask?
 Its almost exclusively for tickets within North America and probably one of the airlines least known secrets.

-If you are traveling at the last moment you should ask your airline agent or look on your favorite search engine such as CheapOAir or booking.com about buying your ticket in this class of service since its basically buying a first class ticket at coach prices.
+If you are traveling at the last moment you should ask your airline agent or look on your favorite search engine such as booking.com about buying your ticket in this class of service since its basically buying a first class ticket at coach prices.

 Just keep in mind that this ticket will not be cheap but then again what last minute ticket is but at least you can fly more comfortably to your destination.